Ellie-Y/Lumina/README.md

 1. **It meets DRY and KISS principles**

    Once the code used more than twice I've wrapped it up as a separate function to be called at any point when required.
-The api requests have been splited to services folder which
+The api requests also have been splited to services folder to meet the KISS principle.

 2. **Redux used**